 The four bee species at the heart of the issue are Franklin’s, Western, Crotch, and Suckley cuckoo bumblebees.
 A petition was initially filed by the Xerces Society, Defenders of Wildlife and the Center for Food Safety to have the bees listed as endangered.
 The argument was made that while insects typically cannot be considered an endangered species, the definition of ‘fish’ includes ‘invertebrates’ and should be applied.
 Ag groups raised concern that adding bees to CESA would create a host of logistical problems and liabilities moving forward.

 The decision from Judge Arguelles is a tentative ruling.
 Agricultural groups have been appreciative of the decision but are aware of the potential for future action.
-If the decision to stand, future litigation aimed at protecting the bee species may be brought by environmental groups.
+If the decision stands, future litigation aimed at protecting the bee species may be brought by environmental groups.